 Maryland Department of Natural Resources (DNR) - U.S. Fish and Wildlife Service (USFWS)

 Grants to Maryland nonprofits, for-profits, government agencies, and IHEs for the construction, maintenance, or renovation of boating tie-up facilities and accessories.
-Facilities will serve recreational transient (defined as a period of 15 days or less) boats that are less than 26 feet in length.
-Facilities will be available to the general public.
-Since the focus of the Program is on larger recreational vessels, a minimum of 6 feet mean low water (mlw) is generally required.
+Funding is intended for facilities that are open to the public and that serve transient (defined as a period of 15 days or less) recreational boats that are at least 26 feet in length.
+Because BIG-funded facilities accommodate larger vessels, the proposed project area typically must have a minimum of 6 feet of water depth (mlw).
+The purpose of the program is to enable the owners of large recreational vessels to visit popular boating destinations that they might not otherwise have access to.

 The following actions are eligible for BIG funding if they are for eligible users or eligible vessels: